juliantom/Metapangenomics_of_pulque_fermentation_reanalysis/README.md

-# Metapangenomics of pulque fermentation reanalysis
+# [Reanalysis] Metapangenomics of pulque fermentation reanalysis
 Reanalysis of metagenomes from pulque fermentation implementing metapangenomics.

 ### Microbial populations in pulque